papanito/packer-vagrant/packerfiles/README.md

 packer build -var-file=iso/ubuntu_16.10_x64_server.cfg ubuntu_16.10.json
 ```

 In additon certain variables defined in the packer files are set to null and therefore should be specified when calling ```packer build```.
-Mainly this are user credentials and mirrors for e.g. iso files - I keep them on an internal sever which is fatster for download than over internet.
+Mainly this are user credentials and mirrors for e.g. iso files - I keep them on an internal sever which is faster for download than over internet.
 There is an example config file which I usually copy and modify to my needs.
 ```
 packer build -var-file=iso/windows_10_enterprise_2016_ltsb_en_n_x64.cfg -var-file=myconfig.cfg windows_10.json
 packer build -var-file=iso/ubuntu_16.10_x64_server.cfg -var-file=myconfig.cfg ubuntu_16.10.json
 ```

+**Remark:** All packer and answer files contain ant-like tokens for username and passwords.
+If you want to manually create the vms as mentioned above, please replace the respective tokens with the desired values.
+Otherwise, use the gradle script ```build.gradle``` as described [here](https://github.com/papanito/packer-vagrant/tree/master)

 ## Remarks for Linux
 ### boot_command